Are Ensembles Getting Better all the Time?: Ensembles get better for convex losses

 \subsection{Warm-up: An ensemble predicts better than a single model}

 Let us begin by reviewing a few classical arguments in favour of ensembling with a convex loss, based on Jensen's inequality.
-Similar arguments were for instance given by \citet{mcnees1992uses} or \citet[Section 4]{breiman1996bagging} in the specific cases of the squared and absolute losses and by \citet{perrone1993improving} and \citet{george1999bayesian} for a generic convex loss.
+The simple and compelling reasoning below, that dates back to early works on forecasting at least \citep[Section 3.4]{winkler1971probabilistic}, was called the ‘‘algebraic wisdom of crowds'' by \citet{manski2016interpreting}.
+Similar arguments were also given, for instance, by \citet{mcnees1992uses} or \citet[Section 4]{breiman1996bagging} in the specific cases of the squared and absolute losses and by \citet{perrone1993improving} and \citet{george1999bayesian} for a generic convex loss.
 The convexity of $L$ directly implies that, for all $\yhat_1,\ldots,\yhat_K \in C$,

 Therefore the ensemble will perform better, on average, than any of its components randomly chosen (with uniform probability $1/K$).
 In particular, the ensemble will \emph{always} perform better than its worst component.